kubecolor/kubecolor/README.md

 * `--pager`

 Pipe the output of the `get` and `describe` subcommands to a pager.
-Kubecolor tries a pager defined by `$KUBEPAGER`, `$PAGER` and the command `pager`, in that order.
-When using less, use `PAGER="less -R"` to pass color escape sequences and use `PAGER="less -RF"` to exit the pager if the file can be displayed on the first screen.
+Kubecolor tries a pager defined by `$KUBECOLOR_PAGER`, then `$PAGER` and then tries less and more.
+When using less, use `less -R` to pass color escape sequences and use `less -RF` to exit the pager if the file can be displayed on the first screen.

 ### ENV Variables